frederic-perez/AmE-dictionary/data/dictionary.md

 __erythro-__ _prefix_ (eryth-) __1__ Red: _erythrocyte._ __2__ Erythrocyte: _erythropoiesis._
 __escalate__ _v_ :three: To increase, enlarge, or intensify. _Syn_ intensify, step up _Tensions escalated as the politicians refused to compromise._
 __escalation__ _n_ :two::hammer:
-__escalator__ _n_ :two: A continuously moving stairway on an endless loop for carrying passengers up or down.
+__escalator__ _n_ :three: A continuously moving stairway on an endless loop for carrying passengers up or down.
 __escapade__ _n_ :dart::three: (escapades) A usually adventurous action that runs counter to approved or conventional conduct.
 __escapism__ _n_ :three::mega: The tendency to escape from daily reality or routine by indulging in daydreaming, fantasy, or entertainment.
 __escarpment__ _n_ :two: A steep slope or long cliff that results from erosion or faulting and separates two relatively level areas of differing elevations. _Syn_ scarp